drardito/MtVernonRobotics/Week2Pace.md

 ##What's Next
 When you work your way through each of these, it's time for a mini-challenge - a race.
 For details, see Chapter 14.

+##Leaving Breadcrumbs
+To complete this work, upload your code for these programs, along with photos and/or video of your robot at work, and a reflection to Pace Commons.